GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

     return times2;
 }

-// function called with a parmater by value which won't be changed on return int funcByVal(int times2) {
+// function called with a parameter by value which won't be changed on return int funcByVal(int times2) {
     times2 *= 2;   // only changed locally
     return times2;